Getting Started

 What is Mule?

-Mule is an AI Agent that monitors your git repositories and completes issues assigned to it.
-It serves as your autonomous AI development team, capable of:
+Mule is an advanced multi-agent AI development platform that orchestrates sophisticated workflows and integrations.
+It serves as your autonomous development infrastructure, capable of:

 Prerequisites